 - Preheat your oven to 375°F (190°C) and grease or line a muffin tin with paper liners.

-- In a large mixing bowl, combine the flour, baking powder, salt, sugar, garlic powder, and chopped rosemary.
+- In a large bowl, combine the flour, baking powder, salt, sugar, garlic powder, and chopped rosemary.
 Stir to combine.

 - In a separate bowl, whisk together the milk, olive oil, and eggs.
 Pour the wet ingredients into the dry ingredients and mix until just combined.
 Be careful not to overmix.